FAQs

 Notice of Privacy Practices

-The notice of privacy practices can be accessed on your secure client portal on Simple Practice at https://discoverspeechtherapy.clientsecure.me.
+The notice of privacy practices can be accessed in your secure client portal at https://discoverspeechtherapy.janeapp.com.

 Title VI Notification and Complaint Process